MSPCA-Angell Headquarters

 • Decreased urination

 If your pet’s gums are glossy and wet, they are well hydrated.
-If they seem sticky and dull, it’s a good chance your pet is dehydrated.
+If they seem sticky and dull, there’s a good chance your pet is dehydrated.

 Delay spending time outside.
-Keep an eye on the weather forecast and temperature before taking your dog for a walk.
-Walks and hikes should be postponed if it’s scorching.
+Check the weather forecast and temperature before taking your dog for a walk.
+If it’s scorching, postpone walks and hikes.
 The best time to walk your pet in the summer is early in the morning or later in the day when it cools down.

 If you must take your pets outside, ensure there is a shady area for them to get out of the sun and take care not to overexert them.
 Heatstroke can occur when outside temperatures rise above 80°F (27°C) and humidity increases above 90 percent.

-Press the back of your hand against the surface of the pavement for about seven seconds—this is an excellent way to test the heat.
+Press the back of your hand against the pavement’s surface for about seven seconds — this is an excellent way to test the heat.
 If the surface feels hot to your hand, it’s too hot for your pet to walk on it.

 Give your dog a haircut.
 It is common for dogs to shed their coats at the beginning of summer in preparation for warmer temperatures.
 However, daily grooming keeps them cool by removing any excess hair (this also helps cats).

 Invest in some pet sunscreen.
-Your pet’s fur naturally protects them from burning.
-Still, it’s a good idea to buy sunscreen (meant for dogs or cats, not humans) and apply it to areas most exposed to sunlight: the bridge of the nose, tips of the ears, around the groin, and inside the thighs.
-In general, any place where your dog or cat may have light pigmentation.
+Your pet’s fur naturally protects it from burning.
+Still, it’s a good idea to buy sunscreen (meant for dogs or cats, not humans) and apply it to areas most exposed to sunlight: the bridge of the nose, tips of the ears, around the groin, and inside the thighs—in general, any place where your dog or cat may have light pigmentation.

 Tick Safety